-- Feeding: eating food or drinking water. - Flocking: birds grouping together, either during flying, or while looking for food. - Flying: the act of staying in the air, by flapping wings or soaring. - Foraging: the act of searching/looking around for food. - Mating: the action of birds coming together to breed. - Nesting: the act of building a nest, which is a structure to hold the eggs and chicks. - Preening: the act of cleaning feathers by oneself or another bird. - Bathing: birds immersing themselves in water to clean or cool themselves - Roosting: a behaviour where birds settle in groups (or alone), at a particular area to rest/sleep. - Singing or calling: communication between birds. - Territorial display: the act of protecting a tree branch, a nesting site, or an area on the ground.
-This could also involve attacking/fighting another bird or animal. - Walking/hopping/wading/swimming: movement on the ground/in the water. - Courtship: Various forms of communication like songs, dances and displays to show off one's strength, plumage etc in an attempt to attract a mate.
+- Feeding: eating food or drinking water, or giving food/water to another bird.
+For eg: Adult bird feeding a chick. - Flocking: birds grouping together, either during flying, or while looking for food. - Flying: the act of staying in the air, by flapping wings or soaring. - Foraging: the act of searching/looking around for food. - Mating: the action of birds coming together to breed. - Nesting: the act of building a nest, which is a structure to hold the eggs and chicks. - Preening: the act of cleaning and trimming feathers by oneself or another bird. - Bathing: birds immersing themselves in water to clean or cool themselves - Roosting: a behaviour where birds settle in groups (or alone), at a particular area to rest/sleep. - Singing or calling: communication between birds. - Territorial display: the act of protecting a tree branch, a nesting site, or an area on the ground.
+This could also involve attacking/fighting another bird or animal. - Walking/hopping/wading/swimming: movement on the ground/in the water. - Courtship: Various forms of communication like songs, dances, plumage, etc., in an attempt to attract a mate.

-Parts of a bird: Some new terminology
+Parts of a bird: Some terminology